Areeba-Ali1039/Python_Projects/Snake,Water,Gun_Game/readme.md

 ### ✨ Key Highlights

 - 🎮 **Fully Interactive UI** — tap a move, watch the round play out
-- 🌀 **Suspense-Building Reveal** — the computer's pick shuffles through all three options before landing on its final choice
+- 🌀 **Suspense-Building Reveal** — the computer's choice rapidly cycles through the available moves before revealing the final pick
 - 🎨 **Hand-Built SVG Icons** — custom snake, water droplet, and pistol silhouettes (no icon library has these)
 - 🎊 **Confetti Burst** on every win
-- 📊 **Live Scoreboard** — win/loss/tie tallies and round counter, persisted for the session
+- 📊 **Live Scoreboard** — win/loss/tie tallies and round counter tracked during the current game
 - 🐍 **Python Origin Story** — includes the original console version this was built from

 ---